ircv3/ircv3-specifications/extensions/multiline.md

 In addition to the base batch parameters (reference-tag and type) a multiline batch has one additional parameter, the target recipient.

-Multiline batches MUST contain one or more PRIVMSG lines whose target MUST match the batch target.
+Multiline batches MUST only contain one or more PRIVMSG lines.
+These lines MUST all have a target which matches the batch target.

 When receiving a well-formed mulitiline message batch, implementations MUST collect each PRIVMSG message content and wait until the full batch has been received before processing the message.
 Processing in this context refers to: